Actindo-AG/Documentation/Payments/UserInterface/08a_Settings.md

 **Credentials**

-The fields displayed in the *Credentials* section vary depending on the selected driver.
+The fields displayed in the *Credentials* tab vary depending on the selected driver.

 - [SAVE]
     Click this button to save the connection.